 A big problem of machine models today is that they are good at predicting outcomes with a high degree of accuracy, but fail at explaining how they arrive at those outcomes (a problem known as black-box).

 Experts interview and literature review

-Since AI effects so many aspects of society today, I knew it was essential to include different voices and perspectives beyond the ones found in the team.
+Since AI effects so many aspects of society today, we knew it was essential to include different voices and perspectives beyond the ones found in the team.
 Thinking about the problem through a computational lens only solved part of the puzzle.
 It was necessary to go beyond initial assumptions if we were to design solutions that addressed the design challenges holistically.
-To gain such a perspective, I interviewed cognitive scientists, statisticians, HCI researchers, and scholars involved in algorithmic fairness to uncover insights about the challenges and limitations of "explaining AI”, and its implications for society at large.
+To gain such a perspective, we interviewed cognitive scientists, statisticians, HCI researchers, and scholars involved in algorithmic fairness to uncover insights about the challenges and limitations of "explaining AI”, and its implications for society at large.

 Explainable AI today has a strong focus on mathematics and computer science to interpret “black box” models.
 While these are significant contributions, they tend to neglect the human side of the explanations and whether they are usable and practical in real-world situations.

 Existing applications are focusing on offering complex data visualizations for data scientists and neglect a much larger user base comprising non-technical users (e.g. underwriters, regulators, and users working with machine learning algorithms in different applications to make predictions).